Capital Improvement Projects

 Diana Pump Station Upgrade Project

 The Diana Pump Station was constructed as a submersible pump station in 2010.
-The 2018 AMP recommended that an upgrade to the pump station be completed to include a pump control upgrade, main breaker replacement, and a pump replacement.
-In addition, the pump station does not have an emergency generator for operation during a loss of power.
-To accommodate the emergency generator the District is working to acquire an easement on an unused adequately sized property that exists across the street.
+The 2023 Asset Management Plan (AMP) recommended that an upgrade to the pump station be completed to include a pump control upgrade, replacement of the main breaker, and a pump replacement.
+Currently, the pump station does not have an emergency generator for operation during a loss of power.
+The District identified an unused property belonging to the Beach Walk Home Owner’s Association (HOA) that is adequately sized for an emergency generator that exists across the street.
+In April 2024, the HOA approved the easement sale.
+The construction contract has been awarded and construction is expected to start in the middle of 2026.

 Rancho Verde Pump Station Rehabilitation

-The 2019 Pump Station Assessment conducted by Infrastructure Engineering Corporation (IEC) recommended the rehabilitation of the Rancho Verde Pump Station (RVPS).
+As part of the Asset Management Plan, the 2019 Pump Station Assessment conducted by Infrastructure Engineering Corporation (IEC) recommended the rehabilitation of the Rancho Verde Pump Station (RVPS).
 RVPS is a submersible pump station constructed in 1996.
-The project includes mechanical and electrical upgrades and other site improvements.
+The project includes mechanical and electrical upgrades along with site improvements.
 The pump station requires drainage and layout improvements.
 The wet well and valve vault have access issues and the electrical panel requires relocation to allow for Vactor access.
 A wall around the site was recommended to direct drainage into the street away from the pump station and the electrical panel.
-The rehabilitation will increase collection system reliability, resiliency, and improve operations and maintenance activities.
+The rehabilitation will increase collection system reliability, resiliency, and improve operations/maintenance activities.
+Project construction has been completed.